UI-Research/r-and-git-for-editors/README.md

-# r-and-git-for-editors
+# Willamette Multifunctional Plant List
-A resource for using r and git for editors at the Urban Institute
+A website designed for people interested in the different varieties of plants you can plant in the PNW.
+Uses Jupyter and Google Sheets API to created the tables and Quarto and Markdown to create the website.